When the Rolling Stones Entered Their Classic Period With ‘Beggars Banquet’

 But the band didn't do a complete return to their roots in Chicago electric blues.
 Instead, they built upon them, adding both acoustic guitars and African rhythms into the mix while expanding their worldview.
 The result was their first truly great start-to-finish album.

-Richards would make one change to the tuning, removing the bottom string because it “got in the way.”
-This unique five-string setup would help him write dozens of riffs for Stones classics over the next decades.
+Richards made one change to the tuning, removing the bottom string because it "got in the way."
+This unique five-string setup would help him write dozens of riffs for Rolling Stones classics over the next few decades.

 And then there was the cover.
 After a failed attempt at a photo shoot in which the Stones dressed up, literally, as beggars at a banquet, they wanted a shot of a dirty toilet in front of a graffiti-filled wall.
 However, their record company, Decca, found this in bad taste and refused to release the album.
 Eventually, the group gave in and went with a white cover with their name and album title written in a fancy script, designed to look like an invitation.